I’d always wanted to start an innovative school. So I did. And it’s an amazing school.

 In river rafting and kayaking, there are hazards known as holes or hydraulics, where the water flowing over rocks or dams or other natural features creates a recycling effect that can keep a person trapped, with very unhappy consequences.
 A natural response to being trapped in one of these holes would be to fight like hell to get to the surface, where all that lovely oxygen is.
 And that is precisely the response that all too often results in fatalities or very close calls.
 An understanding of how these hazards work gives us the information we need to act, somewhat paradoxically, in our own best interest.
 In the case of river holes or hydraulics, understanding that the water at the bottom of the hazard is getting pushed downstream, would lead us to try to dive deeper (or get into a ball to sink) to find the place where escape is possible, and where the natural flow of the water will kick us out to safety.
 In those moments of danger and threat, understanding HOW IT WORKS tells us WHAT TO DO.

 Here you are asking WHAT THE HELL AM I SUPPOSED TO DO!!
 And I’m saying that understanding how it works will give you all the guidance you need.
-In your case, your drowning in thinking, not water, so if we look at how our minds work to create our reality then that will give you all the guidance you need to help yourself, and to get out from under all that thinking.
+In your case, you’re drowning in thinking, not water, so if we look at how our minds work to create our reality then that will give you all the guidance you need to help yourself, and to get out from under all that thinking.

 Just like with the river hazard, when it comes to our thinking about life, in the absence of a bigger picture understanding, it can look like fighting, struggling, and effort are the only things that make sense.
 And, frankly, there’s so much advice out there that’s all about better ways to fight, struggle, and expend effort to get out of the hazards of our thinking.
 Lipstick on a pig, I say.
 There’s a way out of the struggle that has nothing to do with effort, nothing to do with managing or changing our thinking or our circumstances.
 It’s not a better way to cope, because when there’s no longer a problem to be coped with, coping becomes unnecessary, and responding becomes second nature.